Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ### Asset Library
 The 'Dummy01' object containing the armature and Translation Data is marked as an asset for you to use in asset libraries.

+## Credits
+Rig made by Paddlefruit

+Special thanks to CrystalChris and others from the Discord helping test the rig out!

+Original rig, model, and textures are from The Indie Stone.